Thames Water How can a red light in Leeds green-light a super sewer in London?

 • The project aims to reduce the amount of overflows to four per year, down from 50

-• Amey is responsible for the design, construction, installation and test of the system which controls the operation of the Tideway Tunnel
+• Amey is responsible for the design, construction, installation and test of the system which controls the operation of the Thames Tideway Tunnel

 • Amey is implementing cyber security policies to ensure that the asset is as secure as possible